The Top 3 Struggles Contractors Face in Affirmative Action Planning

 Berkshire

-The three most treacherous obstacles federal contractors face when it comes to AAP’s are:
+The three most formidable obstacles federal contractors face when it comes to AAP’s are:

 1. Understanding OFCCP Requirements